lalynjay/Time_series_analysis/README.md

 (map) ![outcomes](https://github.com/lalynjay/Time_series_analysis/blob/main/images/map.png)

-Relative location of the top 5 zipcodes
+Location of the top 5 zipcodes.
+The leftmost point is located in Sunnyvale, the rest in San Jose.

 # Next Steps and Limitations: